Victor Hess discovers cosmic rays

-Hess back from his balloon flight on 7 August 1912 (Image: Wikimedia Commons)
+Hess back from one of his balloon flights in 1912 (Image: Wikimedia Commons)

 Hess shared the 1936 Nobel prize in physics for his discovery, and cosmic rays have proved useful in physics experiments – including several at CERN – since.